Badgerati/Sky-Engine/README.md

-Sky Engine v0.9.4
+Sky Engine v0.9.5
 ===================

-Sky Engine is a basic 2D Games Engine for use with Android Development, programmed in Java.
+Sky Engine is a 2D Game Engine for use with Android Development, programmed in Java.
 It is still currently under development, but a lot of the engine exists to be able to create basic games.

-The Engine utilises the Android Canvas to draw shapes, sprites and text to the screen.
+The Engine utilises the Android SurfaceView and Canvas to draw shapes, sprites, text, particles and you name it to the screen.

 Sky Engine has been designed to have an almost XNA feel and approach, where after initially creating the thread and surfaces with the main Activity itself; all game functions are